DevExpress/testcafe/docs/articles/documentation/test-api/intercepting-and-mocking-http-requests/specifying-which-requests-are-handled-by-the-hook.md

 The request logger, mock and custom request hooks require specifying which requests they should handle and skip.

-You can perform this filtering by passing the *request filtering rules* to the hook.
+You can set up this filtering by passing the *request filtering rules* to the hook.
 Note that you can pass a single rule or an array of rules.

 * [Filtering by a URL](#filtering-by-a-url)
 * [Filtering by a Regular Expression](#filtering-by-a-regular-expression)